-Many gym-goers are aware of the positive effect that strength training has on bone strength and density but just as many experienced athletes are unaware of exactly how important it can be.
-A little known fact to the layperson is that bone is a very active tissue, constantly being broken down and replaced.
+Many gym-goers are aware of the positive effect that strength training has on bone strength and density.
+However, just as many experienced athletes are unaware of exactly how important bone is which can be broken down and replaced.

 To grossly simplify things, this process is governed within the body by cells known as osteoclasts (which break down and remove mature bone tissue) and osteoblasts (the rebuilders) in processes known as resorption and ossification respectively.

 To highlight just how active bone tissue.
-The average person’s entire skeleton is replaced roughly every 10 years and it is estimated that if your osteoblasts were to stop working you would suffer from stress fractures in as little as three to four days.
+The average person’s skeleton is replaced every 10 years.

-Studies on individuals who choose swimming as their sole form of exercise have found them to have a bone mineral density (bone strength) no greater than that of sedentary individuals and similar observations have been made in the upper bodies of individuals who choose cycling as their sole form of exercise.
+Studies on individuals who choose swimming as their sole form of exercise have found them to have a bone mineral density (bone strength) no greater than that of sedentary individuals same as individuals who choose cycling as their sole form of exercise.

-Bone reacts to the stressors placed on it and, these activities, while being excellent exercises in their own right and beneficial in many other ways, simply do not place sufficient load-bearing stress required to maintain bone density when they are performed in isolation.
+Bone reacts to the stressors placed on it.
+While being excellent exercises in their own right and beneficial in many other ways.
+Simply do not place sufficient load-bearing stress required to maintain bone density when in isolation.

 Exact statistics can be controversial but with some sources claiming that 87% of people will break a bone at some point in their life and that the risk of a fracture increases exponentially with age (approximately one in two women and up to one in four men aged 50 and older will break a bone due to osteoporosis).